DUrayev/RepostCleanerBot/README.md

 To remove RepostCleanerBot from account user can send /logout or /stop command.
 In addition, it's possible to go to the Settings > Devices > Find "RepostCleaner" bot session and terminate it.

 # Authorization by QR code
-As you need to scan QR code by mobile phone, so it's supposed that you chat with the bot on another device (e.g. laptop).
+As you need to scan QR code by mobile phone, it's supposed that you chat with the bot on another device (e.g. laptop).

 # Authorization without another device (using mobile phone only)
 RepostCleanerBot supports authorization using phone number that is enabled for bot admins only.